Eddie-Wang1120/DeepEP/README.md

 | 8192 | 64 | 1122.52 | 810.59 | 27.79% |
 | 16384 | 64 | 2249.35 | 1601.98 | 28.78% |
 | 32768 | 64 | 4491.68 | 3207.10 | 28.6% |

+### Highlights

+- Gains are largest in communication-bound, compute-sparse regimes, matching the direction MoE architectures are evolving toward with layer-wise heterogeneous compute cost and increasingly sparse expert designs.
+- Speedup holds under expert load imbalance (peak-to-mean up to 3.0).
+- Activation memory is reduced by roughly 28% across EP sizes and token counts, which noticeably relieves end-to-end memory pressure.

 ## Architecture